REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Dataset Generation

 \subsubsection{Object Models}

-We build \regrad on the basis of ShapeNet\cite{wu20153d}.
-Currently, our dataset includes 50K 3D object models, which are categorized into 55 different classes.
-We firstly split the categories into \textit{seen} and \textit{unseen} parts.
+\regrad is built on the basis of ShapeNet\cite{wu20153d}.
+We split the categories into \textit{seen} and \textit{unseen} parts.
 The unseen categories will be used to generate data for validating and testing the performance of the trained models on completely unknown objects.
-The unseen validation part and test part have no overlap with each other so that we could include unseen validation set for training while keeping segregated with the unseen test set.
-The split details are shown in Table \ref{modelsplit}.